adzugaiev/Udacity-Data-Engineering-4/README.md

 - `dl.cfg` is a configuration file, which you need to complete with your AWS keys and data paths.
 - `etl_test.ipynb` tests the ETL following the procedure step by step.
+- `sparkify.ipynb` investigates data of the full `s3://udacity-dend/` dataset on the standalone Spark cluster.
 - `etl.py` loads data from S3, process the data into analytics tables using Spark, and load them back into S3.
 - `README.md` provides the project description you are now reading.